-VP&S's Apgar Academy for Educators and/or VP&S's Academy of Clinical Excellence may provide resources and or counsel in preparation for promotion.
-In addition, the Vice Dean for Academic Affairs may provide information to quide faculty.
+VP&S's Apgar Academy for Educators and/or the Academy of Clinical Excellence may provide resources and or counsel in preparation for promotion.
+In addition, the Vice Dean for Academic Affairs may provide information to guide faculty.

-For additional information, please consult the Office of Academic Affairs website at: www ps columbia edu/faculty-development/faculty-diversity/faculty-tracks/at-CUMC.
+For additional information, please consult the Office of Academic Affairs website at: cuimc.columbia.edu/about-us/explore-cuimc/academic-affairs/faculty-academic-tracks/appointment-promotion-and-tenure-materials-and-resources